thosgood/this-weeks-finds/markdown/101-151/week123.md

 Theories", preprint available as [hep-th/9807125](http://xxx.lanl.gov/abs/hep-th/9807125).

-Switching over to homotopy theory and its offshoots\... when I visited Dan Christensen at Johns Hopkins this spring, he introduced me to all the homotopy theorists there, and Jack Morava gave me a paper which really indicates the extent to which new-fangled "quantum topology"
+Switching over to homotopy theory and its offshoots... when I visited Dan Christensen at Johns Hopkins this spring, he introduced me to all the homotopy theorists there, and Jack Morava gave me a paper which really indicates the extent to which new-fangled "quantum topology"